Keeping what you say between us

 We know that talking to someone you don't know can sometimes feel easier than talking to someone you do know, because you don't have to worry about their feelings or what they might think about you.
 We might ask your name, because it’s a natural question to ask in a conversation, or because of something you have said to us, but you don’t have to tell us if you prefer not to.

 Our service is designed so that we don’t see your phone number or email address when you contact us.
 We’ll only know your contact details is if you give them to us.

 We do share some information within Samaritans, because we work as a team to provide you with the best possible support.

-If you continue calling us for some time, we may keep information you’ve given us to help us know it’s you when you call again, so we’re up to date with your situation.
-We’ll never pass any of this information on to any other organisation.
+If you continue calling us for some time, we may keep information you’ve given us so we know it’s you when you call again, so we’re up to date with your situation.

 Exceptions to confidentiality

 The only times we break confidentiality are if:

 - we have agreement from you to pass on information to someone else